dataspread/spreadsheet-benchmark/README.md

 ### Calc

+Create a `.ods` file and create a `module` for the macro to be placed into:

 ```
-Create a .ods file
-Open the VBA editor
-Load a .bas file
-Click run to launch an experiment
+From menu open Tools->Macros->Organize Macros->Libre Office Basic.

+On the following dialog select the library (such as Standard) where to create the module.

+Then click new & give it a name (based on your experiment.
+You can reuse the respective .bas file name)
 ```
+Double click on the `module` to open the code editor.
+Then from menu select `File->Import Basic` and select your `.bas` file.

+Click `run` to launch an experiment.

 ### Google Sheets